 |Which Betting Site has the Best Tennis Odds?|

 As you can see, for Grand Slams, such as when betting on Wimbledon, William Hill comes out on top, but is closely followed by Ladbrokes.
 If wagering on the ITF circuit is more your thing, then Betway generally offers the best prices, while Ladbrokes has the highest average odds for Challenger Events.
 This is just a general guide, but it’s very useful.
 We can also see that Ladbrokes is a strong all-rounder for whatever event you are wagering on.

 What Are the Most Popular Markets?

 One of the great things about tennis is that there are so many circuits and tournaments, that there’s almost always something to bet on.
 The Grand Slams are the biggest events.
-These majors consist of the Australian Open, The French Open, Wimbledon and the US Open.
+All betting sites have these majors covered, and they consist of the Australian Open, The French Open, Wimbledon and the US Open.
 They provide some great betting action, while the bookies often pull out all the stops, with promotions, offers and enhanced odds to sweeten the deal.